-Photograph Giant Pandas, Serene Landscapes & Rare Wildlife in Remote Nature Reserves
+Photograph Giant Pandas, Golden Monkeys & Serene Landscapes in Remote Nature Reserves

 Photograph the Hidden Side of China as You Travel “Behind the Scenes”

 Book any other photography tour to China, and you’ll likely shoot the classics: the Great Wall, the Forbidden City, Tiananmen Square.
 You might also have a chance to get some good shots of giant pandas in captivity.
 We, however, approach China differently.
 As the world’s premier nature travel company, we take you into the Chinese wilderness to hidden spots that few Westerners can access—including native wild panda habitat.
-And, along with opportunities to capture unique images of Chinese nature and wildlife, we take you to local places to photograph authentic scenes of rural and village life, including traditional ethnic Tibetan villages on the edge of the Tibetan Plateau.
-What else makes our China nature odyssey so special?
+We also take you to local places to photograph authentic scenes of rural and village life, rarely included on standard tours.
+What else makes our China photo odyssey so exceptional?
+Read on...

-- A Rare Possibility to Observe Wild Giant Pandas
+- A Rare Opportunity to Search for Wild Giant Pandas

-We hold exclusive permits to enter one of China’s most remote and rarely visited nature reserves, with access to areas where wild giant pandas live and breed freely.
+We hold exclusive permits to enter a remote and rarely visited nature reserve, with access to areas where wild giant pandas live and breed freely.
 Most visitors to China never have a chance to see them outside an enclosure or carefully controlled environs.
-Though their numbers are few in this vast reserve and they are highly elusive—and we won't expect to see them—we’ll be able to search for them in truly wild surroundings...and, if we’re extremely lucky, capture rare photographs.
+Though their numbers are few in this vast reserve and they are highly elusive—and we won't expect to see them—we’ll be able to look for them in their native wild habitat.

 - A Virtually Unvisited Reserve Offers Exclusive Wildlife Photo Opportunities

-In addition to wild pandas, the wilderness reserve that is our focus is also home to many other vulnerable species including red panda, blue sheep, civet, leopard cat, Tibetan and rhesus macaque, muntjac, serow, golden and Sichuan takin, and more than 150 species of birds, including the elegant golden pheasant.
-Due to nearly a half-century of protection from hunting, many animals lack a fear of humans and can often be photographed from roads and trails in the reserve we hold exclusive permits to enter.
+In addition to wild pandas, the wilderness reserve that is our focus is home to many other species including red panda, blue sheep, civet, leopard cat, Tibetan and rhesus macaque, muntjac, serow, golden and Sichuan takin, and more than 150 species of birds, including the golden pheasant.
+Due to a half-century of protection from hunting, many animals lack a fear of humans and can often be photographed from roads and trails inside the reserve.
 However, it is important to note that vegetation is heavy, weather can affect wildlife visibility, and sightings are highly unpredictable.

-- Two Full Days For Nature Photography in the Jiuzhiagou Valley
+- A Full Day for Nature Photography in Jiuzhiagou National Park

-We spend two entire days inside Jiuzhaigou National Park, a UNESCO World Heritage Site and World Biosphere Reserve, where our time is specifically focused on capturing magical shots of landscapes, waterfalls and birdlife.
+We spend an entire day inside China's most famous national park, Jiuzhaigou, a UNESCO World Heritage Site and World Biosphere Reserve, where our time is focused on capturing magical shots of landscapes, waterfalls and birdlife.
 Clear turquoise karst lakes, steep peaks, lush forest and wildflowers provide subjects for our lenses, and the park is one of the best places on Earth to photograph dramatic waterfalls.
 Our Expedition Leader offers guidance in long-exposure techniques to help you get exceptional shots.
-We'll spend a second day exploring another part of this region that's so renowned for spectacular scenery.

 - Photograph Scenes of Traditional Tibetan Culture